Economy of the Ming dynasty: Jiangxi

 Porcelain vase, Wanli era (1573–1620).
 Palace Museum, Beijing.

 The lowlands in the north of Jiangxi Province have been known as a major rice exporter since the pre-Ming era, but the southern mountainous region of the province has remained underdeveloped and self-sufficient.
 While the north exported rice to Jiangnan, the area suffered from overpopulation despite efforts to reclaim marshy land.
-As a result, many people migrated to the southern part of the province, and even more so to Huguang.
+Many people migrated to the southern part of the province, and even more so to Huguang.
 Initially, taxes were low in these newly settled counties because the old tax system established since the early Ming period persisted rigidly, but as time passed, the authorities began to register immigrants in tax records.

 Jiangxi was known for importing textiles, specifically silk from Zhejiang and cotton from Jiangnan and later Huguang.
 The southern region of the province was responsible for exporting rice, while Ganzhou also exported indigo.
 Additionally, Jingdezhen and later Fuliang and Raozhou were known for their ceramic exports.
 Jingdezhen had a reputation for producing high-quality porcelain even before the Ming era.
 While initially state-owned, the production of porcelain became mostly private during the second half of the Ming era.
 By the end of the 16th century, it was estimated that Jingdezhen had produced 36 million pieces, valued at 1.8 million liang of silver.
 Ming porcelain was highly sought after in East and Southeast Asia, as well as in Europe.
 The area surrounding the porcelain factories remained largely undeveloped, with the exception of fuel supplies.
 Other natural resources, such as bamboo, medicinal herbs, and tea, were also exported from the mountainous regions of southern Jiangxi.